Abbott Diabetes Care – HIPAA Notice of Privacy Practices

 ADC's Uses and Disclosures of Your Health Information

 We use and share your health information for treatment, payment, and health care operations purposes as described below.

 - Treatment.
-We can use your health information to analyze and evaluate your historical glucose data, glucose test results, and ketone test results.
+We can use your health information to aid in analyzing and evaluating your historical glucose data, glucose test results, and ketone test results.
 We can also share your health information with other health care professionals who are treating you.

 - Payment.
 We can use and share your health information to obtain reimbursement from health plans or other entities for health care services, and determine your eligibility or coverage for such services.

 Example: We give information about you to your health insurance plan to determine your eligibility and coverage for a glucose reader.

 - Health Care Operations.
 We can use and share your health information to run and improve our health care services, conduct business planning and development activities, and contact you when necessary.Example: We use health information about you to analyze and manage your use of our cloud-based glucose monitoring platform in order to improve the platform and related services.

 Other Uses and Disclosures

 As described below, we are also allowed or required to share your information in other ways that usually contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your health information for these purposes.
 For more information, please visit: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.

 Public Health and Safety Activities.
 We can share health information about you in certain situations such as: